selfrefactor/rambda/README.md

 -- R.toUpper

-- One more reason for the braking change is changing of export declarations in `package.json` based on [this blog post](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#packagejson-exports-imports-and-self-referencing) and [this merged Ramda's PR](https://github.com/ramda/ramda/pull/2999).
+- One more reason for the breaking change is changing of export declarations in `package.json` based on [this blog post](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#packagejson-exports-imports-and-self-referencing) and [this merged Ramda's PR](https://github.com/ramda/ramda/pull/2999).
 This also led to renaming of `babel.config.js` to `babel.config.cjs`.

 - Add `R.apply`, `R.bind` and `R.unapply`